nginxinc/nginx-service-mesh/docs/content/get-started/install.md

 1. Extract the binary, `nginx-meshctl.exe`, from the zip file.

-1. Add the binary to your PATH and rename.
+1. Add the binary to your PATH.

 1. Test the installation.

     ```bash
-    nginx-meshctl.exe version
+    nginx-meshctl
     ```

 ### Images